Provable Recovery of Locally Important Signed Features and Interactions from Random Forest: Simulations and application

-A trade-off can be observed in Figure~\ref{fig:compare_DWP_PP}.
+A trade-off can be observed when comparing the global and local rankings (Figure~\ref{fig:compare_DWP_PP}).
 The local information provided by the $\PP$ statistic focuses specifically on decision paths in the tree ensemble that contain the test point $\xtest$.
 Consequently, it is primarily influenced by the subset of training observations that share a substantial portion of their decision path with $\xtest$.
 This reduced effective sample size for local information can negatively impact the overall power of the approach to detect global BSIs and, therefore, also the local BSIs for $\xtest$.
-Figure~\ref{fig:compare_DWP_PP} illustrates this phenomenon clearly: for $L = 4$, decision paths must be relatively long to cover the full interaction length.
+For $L = 4$, decision paths must be relatively long to cover the full interaction length.
 As a result, the number of training observations sharing such long paths is small, and incorporating local information via $\PII$ may lead to worse performance compared to using global information from all decision paths (and thus all training observations) via $\DWP$.
-However, once the global ranking achieves sufficient accuracy---e.g., ROC-AUC $> 0.5$ in Subfigure~\ref{subfig:roc_DWP_PP} or BSIs among the top 10 interactions with a frequency of at least $40\%$ in Subfigure~\ref{subfig:frequency_DWP_PP}---we consistently observe an improvement in local rankings when incorporating local path prevalence information.
+However, once the global ranking achieves sufficient accuracy---e.g., ROC-AUC $> 0.5$ or BSIs among the top 10 interactions with a frequency of at least $40\,\%$---we consistently observe an improvement in local rankings when incorporating local path prevalence information.